nextflow-io/nextflow/docs/operator.md

 :language: console
 ```

-The default value can also be a {ref}`closure <script-closure>`, in which case the closure is evaluated and its return value is emitted when the source channel is empty.
+The default value can also be a {ref}`closure <script-closure>`, in which case the closure is evaluated and the result is emitted when the source channel is empty.

 See also: {ref}`channel-empty` channel factory